der-carnivore/BingAds-docs/BingAds/scripts/reference/NegativeKeywordListSelector.md

 [NegativeKeywordListSelector](./NegativeKeywordListSelector)|Selector restricted to the given IDs.

 ## <a name="withlimit~int-limit~"></a>withLimit(int limit)
-Returns a selector that will return only the specified number of results from the beginning of the result set.
+Returns a selector that limits the number of negative keyword lists it returns to the top n negative keyword lists that match the selection criteria.
 ### Arguments:
 |Name|Type|Description|
 |-|-|-